These BBQ Deviled Eggs are everyone’s favorite party appetizer with a BBQ flavored twist!

 - Serve and enjoy!

 Gotta tell you, Amy – We totally made these.
 And they’re awesome.
 Of course, we also added bacon… which made them even MORE awesome (it was for a bacon-themed 4th of July shindig).
+I heart you.

 Yum!
 I wouldn’t have thought of this, but I love BBQ chicken and potato salad made with lots of eggs, so it sounds scrumptious!
 I love your tips!
 I only knew about putting them in ice water.
 My granddaughter LOVES deviled eggs, but my grandson only wants the whites (with all yolk wiped off.)
-I’m not sure that he’s actually related to me. ;-) I hope you have a wonderful 4th of July! *hugs*
+I’m not sure that he’s actually related to me.

 I have that same deviled egg platter!!
 I love it!
 These look delicious!

 Deviled eggs remind me of my dad.
 It’s the only thing he ever cooked, well that and fudge.
-I doubt his version ad BBQ sauce though.
-GREG

-I read recently that organically fed, free-range hens produce eggs containing 3X more protein and 1/3 less cholesterol than their caged, steroid-pumped cousins.
+The good egg – I read recently that organically fed, free-range hens produce eggs containing 3X more protein and 1/3 less cholesterol than their caged, steroid-pumped cousins.

 We have an annual Fouth of July BBQ and I hope to have these, but then maybe I’d rather have them just for us!
 Yum!